Skip to content

 Image Credit: Sudan Ouyang/Unsplash

 When I think of New York City, I think of Broadway.
-Flashy lights, old New York theaters in pristine condition and some of the best talent you’ll ever see.
-Many people will say that the theater isn’t for them or that they don’t like show tunes but with the creative geniuses Broadway has to offer, it would be a tragedy to go to New York City and not catch a show.
-Broadway, while it seems like one singular place it is actually composed of a few streets located near Times Square.
-There are 40 theaters scattered between West 41st and West 53rd street in Midtown Manhattan.
-Each theater runs a series of different shows.
+Flashy lights, old New York theatres in pristine condition and some of the best talent you’ll ever see.
+Many people will say that the theatre isn’t for them or that they don’t like to show tunes, but with the creative geniuses Broadway has to offer, it would be a tragedy to go to New York City and not catch a show.
+While it seems like one singular place, Broadway comprises a few streets near Times Square.
+Are 40 theatres scattered between West 41st and West 53rd Street in Midtown Manhattan?
+Each theatre runs a series of different shows.
 There is no shortage of options.
-Even if watching a musical isn’t your idea of a fun time, walk through the Broadway area to see the glitz and glamour.
+Even if watching a musical isn’t fun, walk through the Broadway area to see the glitz and glamour.

 Times Square